 Interestingly, experts explain that pea milk is higher in protein than most plant-based milk options.
 Oat, almond, and macadamia milk each have about 2 grams of protein, while pea milk has 8 grams.
 This protein level is comparable to that in dairy milk and may help boost satiety when used in smoothies and other recipes.

 However, we still have a way to go with plant-based milk options.
-You in comparison to cow’s milk, pea protein milk does come up short on one amino acid.
+Compared to cow’s milk, pea protein milk does come up short on one amino acid.
 But so long as you have a balanced diet, this is not a major problem.
 Moreover, no plant-based beverages are naturally high in calcium.
-That’s why most of them are fortified which makes calcium levels similar across most plant-based and dairy milk.
+That’s why most of them are fortified, which makes calcium levels similar across most plant-based and dairy milk.

 Plant-Based Pea Protein Milk Benefits

 One of the biggest issues with most kinds of milk is allergies.
 Luckily, pea protein milk is much more allergy-friendly.
 It’s an excellent option for anyone with a nut, soy, or dairy allergy.

 Experts explain that it’s also uniquely high in iron, compared to other plant-based or dairy milk.
 Iron deficiency is the biggest nutrient deficiency in children, especially for teenage athletes and teenage girls.